notbowen/SimpleOS/README.md

 ## Todo:
 1. Move shell handling to a new folder called "shell"
+2. Handle empty/space commands
-2. Implement tokenization and parse commands by tokenizing them
+3. Implement tokenization and parse commands by tokenizing them

 ## Planned Features
 ✅ Print to screen